Makandiwa vs millionaire couple: Messy tussle over US$1m – ‘We were robbed, abused’ - The Zimbabwe Daily

 Further, the couple also made ‘other’ payments to Ufic amounting to over US$100 000, for instance, on June 30, 2011 under Ufic receipt number 141009, the Mashangwa couple paid US$10 000 towards the purchase of the state-of-the-art public announcement (PA) system while on October 7, 2011 they paid US$15 000 towards ‘conference contributions’ recorded under Ufic receipt number 239656 and on December 4, 2011, the couple parted with 100 000 South African Rands in thanksgiving.

-The Sunday Mail Society also understands that instead of delivering their tithe at the church, Prophet Makandiwa’s brother, Pastor Tawanda would make trips to the Mashangwa residence to collect the tithe.
+The local paper also says instead of delivering their tithe at the church, Prophet Makandiwa’s brother, Pastor Tawanda would make trips to the Mashangwa residence to collect the tithe.

 “If it was all about the money on our part we could have asked to be paid back in July 2016 when we left the church but we only doing it now because Prophet Makandiwa and his people are fighting us.
 We are not broke because our businesses are doing well; we just want to cut ties and give each other his or her dues,” chipped in Mr Mashangwa.